cms-tau-pog/TauMLTools/README.md

 In order to find appropriate binning and `--tau-ratio` in correspondence to the present statistics it might be useful to execute one job in `--refill-spectrum false --lastbin-takeall false` mode and study the output of `./out/*.root` files.
 In the \<DataGroupName>_n.root files the number of entries in required  `--pt-bins --eta-bins` can be found. \<DataGroupName>.root files show the probability of accepting candidate from corresponding pt-eta bin.

 #### ShuffleMergeSpectral on HTCondor
 ShuffleMergeSpectral can be executed on condor through the [law](https://github.com/riga/law) package.
-To run it, first install law following [this](https://github.com/riga/law/wiki/Usage-at-CERN) instructions.
+To run it, first install law following the instructions in the first section.
 Then, set up the environment
 ```sh
 cd $CMSSW_BASE/src
 cmsenv